notPlancha/sveltify-creator/README.md

 ## Made with Spicetify Creator
 - https://github.com/spicetify/spicetify-creator

+## Get started
+the app creator is in the works, in the meantime use [this template](https://github.com/notPlancha/sveltify-template)

 ## Contribute
-feel free to pull request.
+Feel free to pull request.
 If you want insight on future plans you can check the projects page